-he Neoclassical period, Neoclassicism or Neo-Classicism, was a revival of Greek and Roman art and architecture in Europe.
+The Neoclassical period, Neoclassicism or Neo-Classicism, was a revival of Greek and Roman art and architecture in Europe.
 It occurred around the middle of the 1700s (18th Century) and continued during the 1800s (19th Century).
-Neoclassicism was not only a result of new discoveries from Greek and Roman art and architecture, but it was also a revolt against the opulence of the Baroque and Rococo art movements that came before.
+Neoclassicism was not only a result of new discoveries from these ancient cultural styles, but it was also a revolt against the opulence of the Baroque and Rococo art movements that came before.

 Table of Contents

 First, let us look at the term “Neoclassical”, the prefix neo originates from Greek roots (néos), according to the Merriam-Webster Dictionary online it translates to “young, fresh, new”.
 The word “classics” also translates from the Latin word classicus, which denotes the highest rank, or highest class.

 The term Classical refers to the Classical era, where ideals from Rome and Greece thrived and informed a way of life and culture.
 It was in fact a new movement in the arts, spanning not only painting, but architecture, sculpture, and even the decorative arts and interiors like furniture.
 But, what made Neoclassicism new?
 Let us explore it further.

 Details for Derby House in Grosvenor Square (1777) by Robert and James Adam; See page for author, Public domain, via Wikimedia Commons

 Neoclassicism art was a revival of Classical ideals, and it is important to place it contextually to understand it as a movement.
 Neoclassicism was influenced by significant changes taking place in Europe, specifically two massive shifts within society after the Medieval Ages.